jiangqucheng/EECE7398_ST_Compiler/HW5/README.md

 - `example`: Executable of `examples.c`.
 To run the `example`, use `make run` instead of `make`.

 For `matmul.cpp` and `projectile_motion.cpp`, go to the app folder, and run `make`.
-Executable will be generated at the same folder.
+Executable will be generated in the same folder.
 Use `make run` to test the execution.

 ## Results and Analysis